stoeps13/connections-doc/source/admin/troubleshoot/r_analyse_search_results_frame.md

 http://servername/search/serverStatus
 ```

+!!! note
-**Note:** The Search application uses the search-admin role to read public and private data for creating search indexes.
+    The Search application uses the search-admin role to read public and private data for creating search indexes.
 Create a new user account solely for the search-admin role for the Search application.

 The search serverStatus page highlights any configuration issues along with an analysis of the latest search logs for the node.

+!!! note
-**Note:** The primary function of search serverStatus page is to help debug issues on a system.
+    The primary function of search serverStatus page is to help debug issues on a system.
 The page is not a system monitoring tool.

 There are four status colors on the search serverStatus page